ualberta-smr/MiningAnnotationUsageRules/README.md

 cp utils/commit-history-analyzer/* <dir-with-projects>
 ```

 2. **Run the script:** Assuming that you packaged the checkers' fat jar, use the **absolute** path to the jar when you run the checkers script.
-If you want to analyze commit history (e.g., in case of MicroProfile):
+If you want to analyze commit history:

 ```bash
 cd <dir-with-projects>